 When Jed was alive, he loved playing with my hair, so I cut off my ponytail and placed it in his hand.
 The funeral-home-smartly-suited-up-man stood waiting patiently as I hacked off my hair and just smiled lovingly at me.
 He was in his “wedding” suit at 5 am.
 I liked that he dressed up for the occasion.

 About the author

 This blog was written by Bonita (Bonni) Suckling, mom to Jed, who died from a brain cancer called Anaplastic Astrocytoma.
-Bonni is presently studying for her Post Graduate Diploma in Paediatric Palliative Medicine at the University of Cape Town.
+Bonni has a Post Graduate Diploma in Paediatric Palliative Medicine from the University of Cape Town.
 In Jed’s memory Bonni founded Rainbows and Smiles in 2009, a community-based, charitable foundation dedicated to providing emotional, social and financial support to children diagnosed with cancer or a life-threatening illness, and their families and caregivers.

 Find out more at: Rainbows & Smiles – Supporting Kids with Cancer (rainbowsandsmiles-sa.org.za)